 German Tax Deadline

 The German tax year runs from January 1 to December 31.
 Technically, the tax deadline is on the 31st of July each year.
 However, if this falls on a weekend it will fall to the next working day.
-If you are completing your tax return for 2022, it needs to be filed by the 31st of October 2022.

 How do you report crypto tax in Germany?